The 90% Cut That Doubled Revenue: How Brutal Focus Beats Busy

 Zero-revenue activities: 44 hours weekly (everything else)

-Opportunity cost: 44 hours × $150/hour target rate = $6,600 weekly = $26,400 monthly in misdirected effort.
+Opportunity cost: 44 hours × $150/hour target rate → $6,600 weekly, or $26,400 monthly in misdirected effort.

-She wasn’t just wasting time.
-She was bleeding $26K monthly, working on the wrong things.
+She wasn’t just wasting time; she was bleeding $26K monthly working on the wrong things.

-The Signal Grid—the framework for identifying and cutting busywork—would’ve revealed this in Week 1.
-She discovered it in Month 4.
+The Signal Grid—the framework for identifying and cutting busywork—would have revealed this in Week 1.
+She only discovered it in Month 4.
+Most operators never run this audit.
+They stay busy, and they stay stuck.

-Week 3: The Brutal Cut—From 20 Activities to 2
+Week 3: The brutal cut — from 20 activities to 2

-The rule: Kill everything contributing less than 10% of revenue.
+The rule: kill everything contributing less than 10% of revenue.

-What Got Cut
+What Got Cut:

 Content blog (15 hours weekly)